essentialprogramming/conference-management-system/README.md

 `java -jar uber-conference-management-system-1.0-SNAPSHOT.jar`

 ### ❄ Project structure
-We have nine entities and two enums.
+We have twelve entities and one enum.
 Here is the class diagram that contain relations between them:
 ![Class diagram](src/main/resources/img/CMS-Class-Diagram.png)

 ### 💎 Database schema